-In The Case Of Limur Livestock Co.
-Ltd V Okongo Joseph & Others Civil Appeal No. 131 OF 2012 In Their Judgment Delivered On The 27th Day Of March 2019
+In The Case of Limur Livestock Co.
+Ltd V Okongo Joseph & Others Civil Appeal No. 131 OF 2012 In Their Judgment Delivered On The 27th Day of March 2019

 CORAM; HON MR JUSTICE; KENNETH KAKURU.
 GEOFFREY KIRYABWIRE & CHRISTOPHER MADRAMA

 This was an appeal to the Court of Appeal from the High Court Judgement of Hon.
-Mr Justice Wilson Masalu Musene on the 18th day of May 2012.
+Mr. Justice Wilson Masalu Musene on the 18th day of May 2012.
 This case involved a land dispute between the Appellant and the Respondents.

-The High Court Judge held in favour of the Respondents and stated that the land did not belong to the Appellant and that the Appellant committed fraud in the process of registering the suit land.
+The High Court Judge held in favor of the Respondents and stated that the land did not belong to the Appellant and that the Appellant committed fraud in the process of registering the suit land.
 The Appellant appealed against this decision on the grounds that the High Court Judge erred in law and fact by holding that the land did not belong to him.

 The Court of Appeal in upholding the High Court’s decision stated that where a suit does not disclose a cause of action against the Defendants, such a suit is unsustainable in Court.